 • How many construction apprentices are in each region?

-• How many clean energy training programs and apprenticeship programs are there, and where are they?
+• How many clean energy training programs and apprenticeship programs are in each region?

-• Where do clean energy employers and unions operate?
+• What clean energy employers and unions are based in each region?

 • How much planned or anticipated solar and wind installation is expected in each region?
 What are the workforce needs for these projects?

-• Where and when will fossil fuel plants and coal mines close, and how many jobs will be lost?
+• Which regions will see job loss from fossil fuel plant and coal mine closures, and how many jobs will be lost?

 About the Illinois Economic Development Regions